 Best Overall: Mrs. Meyer's Clean Day Laundry Detergent

-When it comes to clean, green products for your house, Mrs. Meyers knows what she’s doing.
+When it comes to clean, green products for your house, Mrs. Meyers knows what to do.

-Another cool thing about Mrs. Meyer's cleaning products is that when you find a scent you love, you can buy the entire line (including hand soap, candles, and dryer sheets) to give your home a signature smell.
+Another cool thing about Mrs. Meyer's cleaning products is that when you find a fragrance you love, you can buy the entire line (including hand soap, candles, and dryer sheets) to give your home a signature scent.

 "Our toddler has particularly sensitive skin, so we were eager to see how he’d react to Mrs. Meyer’s detergent.
 He’s prone to eczema, but we didn’t notice any flare-ups after using the green detergent.
 If your skin is sensitive to dyes or scents, though, you may want to look for a different formula." —Katie Begley, Product Tester